intake/intake-pcap/README.md

 ### Installation

-While `requirements,txt` contains the package dependencies, we currently need to install a mixture of conda and pip packages.
+While `requirements.txt` contains the package dependencies, we currently need to install a mixture of conda and pip packages.
 The install instructions are:

 ```